hamptonmoore/lb/README.md

+# Credit Given Where Credit is Due

+I would like to thanke my dear friend [Colin](https://github.com/SuperC03) for suggesting multiple fixes to my unreasonably minimal blog site.
+Moreover, I would be honored if he would insert a link at the bottom of the readme for his superior gradespeed site to an archived page containing my name in recognition of my efforts to assist him.
+Thank You.

 # lb -- Luke's Blog Script

 Blogs and RSS feeds in less than 100 lines of shell script, actually, right now, less than 80.  `lb` stands for whatever.
 Maybe "Luke's blog", maybe "lightweight blog", maybe "less bloat", doesn't matter that much.